EFSA puts novel food assessment on hold for applicants to provide missing data

 The first applications for CBD as a novel food were validated by the European Commission (EC) earlier this year.

-The EC then requested a risk assessment from the Efsa, which was expected to reach a conclusion by November this year.
+The EC then requested a risk assessment from EFSA, which was expected to reach a conclusion by November this year.

 The request for missing data from the NDA panel now makes it very unlikely for any of the applications to receive an assessment within that deadline.